Homemade Strawberry Applesauce (Extra Easy!)

 - They can help pick out and measure the ingredients.

 - Toddlers can help chop the apples and strawberries into small chunks, with a child-safe knife.

 - With assistance, they can add the strawberries to the cooking apples.

 - They can pick out and measure all of the ingredients.

 - Kids can help cut the fruits with a child-safe knife.

 - They can help spoon the cooled sauce into a container.

-- In a large stockpot, bring the apples and water to a boil.
+- Simmer Apples: In a large stockpot, bring the apples, cinnamon, vanilla extract, and water to a boil.
 Reduce to a simmer over medium-low heat, cover and cook for 15 minutes, stirring occasionally.

-- Add in the strawberries, vanilla extract and cinnamon.
-Stir, cover and then cook for another 15 minutes.
+- Add Strawberries: Add in the strawberries, stir, cover and then cook for another 15 minutes.
 Let cool slightly.

-- For a chunky sauce, smash the apples and strawberries with the back of a wooden spoon.
-For a smoother sauce, transfer all ingredients into a blender or food processor and puree for 30-60 seconds or until you achieve your desired constancy.
-I pureed mine for 45 seconds.
+- Blend: For a chunky sauce, mash the apples and strawberries with the back of a wooden spoon.
+For a smoother sauce, transfer all ingredients into a blender or food processor and puree for 30-60 seconds or until you achieve your desired consistency.
+I pureed mine for 45 seconds using an immersion blender.
 If pureeing for baby, puree for 1-2 minutes or until very smooth.